FlakM/blog/content/posts/rust_interview_questions.md

 # What is a good interview question?

-Taking up a completely new technology stack might be challenging.
+For some time now I've been using interview questions on Reddit and SO to check my progress in learning Rust.
-So is performing a good interview with a candidate.
+Sadly apart from a huge will to share and teach in the community ❤️ I've also seen some ego-boosting toxicity.
-Below are my thoughts about this topic alongside concrete examples.
+Maybe suggesting my perspective will interest you.

-I strongly believe that the main objective of technical interview is determining whether you would enjoy spending a better part of waking hours coding, side by side while managing to create immense value.
+I strongly believe that the main objective of a technical interview is determining whether you would enjoy spending a better part of your waking hours coding, side by side while managing to create immense value.

 The **good interview** questions should:

-1. Check ability to think outside the box
+1. Check the ability to think outside the box
 2. Invite discussion and cooperation
 3. Check deep understanding of key concepts
-4. Check ability to communicate tricky parts of the technology
+4. Check the ability to communicate tricky parts of the technology
 5. Check formal knowledge of the domain

-I believe that we can focus too much on single objective (mainly #6) while ignoring the rest.
+I believe that we can focus too much on a single objective (mainly #5) while ignoring the rest.